Do you have a vision for your senior picture outfits?

 Senior picture hair and makeup tips

 Many teens love getting pampered on the day of their session with an appointment at the salon.
 Having your hair and makeup and even your nails professionally done can make your day more special and give you an added boost of confidence before your shoot.
+It can also help with flyaways if you are prone to them.
+Makeup can smooth skin texture and color.
+If you’re scheduling pro hair and makeup, be sure to tell your salon that you’ll be having photos taken.

 When it comes to hair and makeup for your senior pictures, don’t go too far off the path of your typical style.
 If you rarely wear makeup, then stay with a more natural look.
 Picture day is not a great time to go with a daring new haircut or color either!